FernoLabs/x402-telegram-bot/README.md

 The worker returns an HTTP 402 response with the recipient address and amount when additional payment is required.

-Responses now follow the [x402 facilitator](https://docs.payai.network/x402) format and include an `accepts` array, a `checkoutUrl` that deep-links to the hosted payer experience (`https://payai.network/pay?...&facilitator=...`), plus the `x-payment` header metadata clients need to construct a Payment Payload.
-Set the `FACILITATOR_URL` environment variable (defaults to the PayAI facilitator) to verify payments via `/verify` before the bot posts messages.
+Responses return structured x402 metadata describing the on-chain transfer that must be completed.
+After submitting a Solana transaction, resubmit the request with the transaction signature in the `x-payment-txhash` header so the worker can verify the transfer directly against Solana RPC.

 ## Telegram webhook flow